elinkrull/semester-project-2-resit/README.md

 ## User Stories

 Pets Listing Page
-As a user, I want to view a grid of available pets so I can easily browse them.
+- As a user, I want to view a grid of available pets so I can easily browse them.
-As a user, I want to click on a pet to view more detailed information.
+- As a user, I want to click on a pet to view more detailed information.
-As a user, I want to search for a pet.
+- As a user, I want to search for a pet.

 Specific Pet Page
-As a user, I want to see detailed information about the pet, that includes name, breed, age, size, color, and description.
+- As a user, I want to see detailed information about the pet, that includes name, - breed, age, size, color, and description.
-As a user, I want to have a shareable URL of the specific pet that gets copied to the clipboard when I click on a ‘share’ icon.
+- As a user, I want to have a shareable URL of the specific pet that gets copied to the clipboard when I click on a ‘share’ icon.

 Create Pet Page
-As an admin, I want to add new pets to the adoption list by filling out a form with details like name, breed, age, size, description, and image.
+- As an admin, I want to add new pets to the adoption list by filling out a form with details like name, breed, age, size, description, and image.
-This form should only be accessible to logged-in admins.
+- This form should only be accessible to logged-in admins.

 Edit Pet Page
-As an admin, I want to edit a pet's information through a form that updates the pet's details.
+- As an admin, I want to edit a pet's information through a form that updates the pet's details.
-As an admin, I want to delete a pet from the adoption list if necessary.
+- As an admin, I want to delete a pet from the adoption list if necessary.

 Account Login Page
-As an admin, I want to log in securely using my email and password.
+- As an admin, I want to log in securely using my email and password.

 Account Register Page
-As an admin, I want to register by providing my name, email and password.
+- As an admin, I want to register by providing my name, email and password.

-## Technical building tools
+## Built with

 JavaScript Logo Vanilla JavaScript
 Bootstrap Logo Bootstrap for CSS Framework